Henry A. Klyce

 Henry Arnold Klyce, Jr. (born c.
 1948) is an American serial entrepreneur who has founded, or co-founded, four successful medical device companies.

 Early life and education

 Klyce was born and raised in Memphis, Tennessee, the fourth of six children born to Henry Arnold Klyce and Mary Byrd (Perrow) Klyce.
-He holds a Bachelor of Arts degree from Cornell University, where he was a member of the Quill and Dagger society.
+He holds a Bachelor of Arts degree from Cornell University.

 Career

 In 1981 he co-founded Medical Instrument Development Laboratories.
 The company specialized in developing and manufacturing ophthalmic surgical devices, specifically for retinal diseases.
 MID Labs was acquired in 1985 by Alcon.

 In 1985 Klyce founded Surgical Dynamics, a privately held company that developed, manufactured and marketed surgical devices for orthopedics and neurosurgery, with a specific emphasis on spine surgery.
 Surgical Dynamics developed several innovative minimally invasive spinal products.
 In November 1995, Surgical Dynamics was acquired by U. S. Surgical.